webplatform/docs/css/properties/transform/index.md

 |Description=Specifies a 2D translation by the vector [tx, ty].
 If ty isn't specified, its value is assumed to be zero.}}
 {{CSS Property Value
 |Data Type=translateX(2em)
-|Description=Translates the element by the given amount along the X axis.}}
+|Description=Translates the element by the given amount along the X axis.
 }}
 {{CSS Property Value
 |Data Type=translateY(50px)